How To Find Significantly Low Values

 5. Grubbs' Test:

 Grubbs' test is a statistical test specifically designed to detect outliers in a univariate dataset that is assumed to be normally distributed.
-It tests the null hypothesis that the data is drawn from a normal distribution without outliers.
+That's why it tests the null hypothesis that the data is drawn from a normal distribution without outliers.
 Rejection of the null hypothesis suggests the presence of an outlier.
 This test is more formal and provides a p-value to assess the statistical significance of the identified outlier.

 6. Chauvenet's Criterion: